petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-n-series-amd-gpu-driver-linux-installation-guide.md

 sudo reboot
 ```
 #### 6.6 Load Driver
-Once the system is back up, load the amdgpu driver using the following commands:
+Once the system is backup, load the amdgpu driver using the following commands:
 ```bash
 $ sudo systemctl stop gdm
 $ sudo modprobe amdgpu